 How Are Lost Wage Benefits Calculated?

+A workplace injury may leave unable to work, worrying how you will make ends meet.
 Under the Georgia Workers’ Compensation Act, you are entitled to lost wages if you miss work due to your injury, but knowing how much you are entitled to can be a tricky issue that is best addressed by an experienced workers’ compensation attorney.

 Read over the situations below for a general overview of how lost wage benefits are calculated.
 However, at The Law Office of Bryan S. Hawkins, we encourage all potential clients to call us for a free initial consultation and bring by their wage records to that meeting.
 We are happy to verify the amounts for free, and you have no obligation to use our legal services.